 Kata Tjuta is also referred to as The Olgas, in reference to Mount Olga, the highest of its peaks.
-Mount Olga was named after Queen Olga of Wurttemberg in 1872 in a common act of erasure of traditional Indigenous names, but thankfully the name Kata Tjuta was reinstated in 1993.
+Mount Olga was named after Queen Olga of Wurttemberg in 1872 in a common act of erasure of traditional Aboriginal names, but thankfully the name Kata Tjuta was reinstated in 1993.

 Similarly to Uluru, Kata Tjuta is sacred and hugely significant for Anangu people.
 The site is particularly important for men’s business, but the exact location of what goes on during these rites is not disclosed with outsiders.
 The majority of Dreamtime stories are also not disclosed, or only shared on location.